Quickstart

 • Ensure that nvm was installed correctly with nvm --version, which should return the version of nvm installed.

-• Run nvm install at the root directory of treetracker-admin-client to install the current version of Node supported by the project (this checks .nvmrc for the version).
+• Run nvm install at the root directory of treetracker-admin-client to install the current version of Node supported by the project (this checks .nvmrcarrow-up-right for the version).

 • Run npm install to download project dependencies.